CrashCortez/Cohpi4/README.md

 # Cohpi4
-Internets: COH will never play on the pi4
+The Internets said "COH will never play on the pi4!"

-Crash: Hold my beer!
+Crash said "Hold my beer!"

+---
 First i want to talk about if this is a good way to play COH, the anser is not really.
 Tou will be plauged with DC's and long loading times, and forget about being in AP.
 This is more of a proff of concept.

 -----